webplatform/docs-wpd/Infrastructure/procedures/Maintaining_email_services/index.md

 === Useful commands ===

-; mailq: List messages in queue, bounces, frozen, deferred, etc.
-; postcat -q FOO: Display an email, use in conjunction with ''mailq'' to get "FOO'' ids ; postfix check: Runs basic installation checks
+; mailq: List messages in queue, bounces, frozen, deferred, etc along with an identifier ; postcat -q FOO: Display an email, use in conjunction with ''mailq'' to get "FOO" identifier ; postfix check: Runs basic installation checks
 ; postconf: List all currently loaded configurations from ''main.cf''